 Summary

-To calculate the percentage of students absent in a given class, you can use simple formula that divides students absent (calculated by subtracting attending from total) by the total.
+To calculate the percentage of students absent in a given class, you can use a formula that calculates the number of students absent and then divides this number by the total number of students.
 In the example shown, the formula in E5, copied down, is:

 =(C5-D5)/C5

-The result is a decimal value that is formatted using the percentage number format.
+The result is a decimal value formatted with the percentage number format.

 Generic formula